dariogarcia/dariogarcia/README.md

-I'm Dario Garcia-Gasulla, AI researcher and group leader at Barcelona Supercomputing Center (BSC).
+GitHub account of Dario Garcia-Gasulla, AI researcher and group leader at Barcelona Supercomputing Center (BSC).

 Most of my professional work on AI is done through the [High Performance Artificial Intelligence (HPAI)](https://hpai.bsc.es/) research group, which I co-founded in 2018.
-This includes mostly ML projects, some of which have produced assets of interest:
+Repos here include mostly ML projects, some of which have produced assets of interest:
 * [TuRTLe](https://huggingface.co/spaces/HPAI-BSC/TuRTLe-Leaderboard): A benchmark for evaluating LLMs for chip design
 * [Aloe](https://huggingface.co/collections/HPAI-BSC/healthcare-llms-aloe-family-6701b6a777f7e874a2123363): A family of SFT healthcare LLMs
 * [SuSy](https://huggingface.co/HPAI-BSC/SuSy): A synthetic content detector